What are RAMS in Construction?

 - Safety permits.

-- Work in confined space documents.
+- Work in confined spaces documents.

 - COSHH Assessments.